Castle191/20DaysofCode-JS-/README.md

 # WebDev

-Made with what I learnt= in my univ 4th sem
+Made with what I'm currently learning in my univ 4th sem
-Sort of something I don't have an affinity towards